Second Charge Mortgages

 Getting a further advance mortgage on your current deal can also be a good option, but many people find affordability is a stumbling block.
 For example, their income doesn't support the bigger loan they need.
 A second charge mortgage will typically allow you to borrow more against your income than a further advance.

-Personal loans tend to have higher interest rates and lower borrowing limits because they’re not secured against any assets, such as your property.
+Personal loans tend to have higher interest rates and lower borrowing limits because they are not secured against any assets, such as property.

 How Much Can I Borrow with a Second Charge Mortgage?